On This Day in History: October 4

 - SpaceShipOne wins the Ansari X Prize for private spaceflight.

 - The Maxim restaurant suicide bombing in Israel kills twenty-one Israelis, both Jews and Arabs.

 - Siberia Airlines Flight 1812 crashes after being struck by an errant Ukrainian missile.
 Seventy-eight people are killed.

 - The second largest cash robbery in U.S. history occurs in North Carolina

-- Battle of Mogadishu occurs killing 18 US Special Forces, two UN Peackeepers and at least 600 Somalian militia men and civilians.
+- Battle of Mogadishu occurs killing 18 U.S. Special Forces, two UN Peacekeepers and at least 600 Somalian militia men and civilians.

 - Tanks bombard the Russian parliament, while demonstrators against President Yeltsin rally outside.

 - The Rome General Peace Accords end a 16-year civil war in Mozambique.

 - El Al Flight 1862 crashes into two apartment buildings in Amsterdam, killing 43 including 39 on the ground.